Greg Koch (musician)

 Greg Koch (born 1966) is an American guitarist from Wauwatosa, Wisconsin.
+In April 2012, Fender Musical Instruments Corporation named Koch one of the top 10 unsung guitarists.
+In April 2023, The Wisconsin Area Music Industry announced that Koch would be inducted into the WAMI Hall of Fame.

+Early life and education

 Koch grew up in the Milwaukee area and began playing guitar at the age of 12.
 He was influenced by the guitarist and singer-songwriter Jimi Hendrix.
-In April 2012 Fender Musical Instruments Corporation named Koch one of the top 10 unsung guitarists.

-Early life

 Koch was the youngest of seven children.
 He attended college for jazz performance at the University of Wisconsin-Stevens Point.